Dinners and coffees will be back soon!

 Hi Professor Rosa,

 My name is Ben Campbell, a student in your Non-Linear Equations class.
-A couple of students, including myself, Jill Taylor, Choi Yoo, Kianna Lapira, and Fisher Pitts were wondering if you are interested in having a free dinner with us through the UA Student-Faculty Dinner Program.
-We have enjoyed your class so far, and would love to get to know you more outside of the classroom.
+A couple of students, including myself, Jill __, Choi __, Kianna __, and Fisher __ were wondering if you are interested in having a free dinner with us through the UA Student-Faculty Dinner Program.
+We have enjoyed your class so far (especially your discussion on the Monty Hall problem), and would love to get to know you more outside of the classroom.
 Let us know if you are interested so that we may find a time that works best!

 Once the professor gets back to you with an affirmation, find a date and time that works for everyone.